Conduitry/defiler/GUIDE.md

 The `defiler.get` method can also be passed an array of (original) paths, in which case it will return a `Promise` resolving to an array of `File` instances (or `undefined`s).

+It can also be passed a filter function, which should accept a path and return a boolean.
+In this case `defiler.get` will return a `Promise` resolving to an array of all `File` instances whose (original) paths match the filter.

 See the [API docs](API.md#getpath) for more information.

 ## Virtual files